How To Fix PLA Getting Brittle

 Prevention Measures In Handling PLA Filaments

 When dealing with brittle PLA filaments, prevention is always better than cure.
 If you’re having regular issues with PLA filaments snapping into pieces, you’ll want to stop leaving the filament on the 3D printer after usage.
-Instead, ensure that the filament retracts into the reel after printing and store in a sealed pouch or container.
+Instead, ensure that the filament retracts into the reel after printing and is stored in a sealed pouch or container.
 If possible, place desiccant in the storage to ensure that excessive moisture is removed.
 This prevents moisture adsorption from weakening the structure of the filament.

 As mentioned, the physical properties of PLA alter by temperature, moisture, and additives.
 You’ll want to be diligent when ordering supplies of PLA filaments because improper handling may result in brittleness of the material.
 Try bending a new roll of PLA filament to ensure that it’s in proper condition.